Hungary signs deal for Chinese Sinopharm's COVID-19 vaccine, first in EU

 Meanwhile, EU countries, relying so far almost entirely on a vaccine from Pfizer, have fallen far behind Britain, the United States and a number of developing countries in rolling out vaccines.

-Hungary’s drug regulator gave emergency use approval to the Sinopharm vaccine, rather than wait for the bloc’s European Medicines Agency (EMA) to give the go-ahead, adding it to a list that also includes the Pfizer, Moderna and AstraZeneca vaccines as well as Russia’s Sputnik now approved in Hungary.
+Hours earlier, Hungary’s drug regulator gave emergency use approval to the Sinopharm vaccine, rather than wait for the bloc’s European Medicines Agency (EMA) to give the go-ahead, adding it to a list that also includes the Pfizer, Moderna and AstraZeneca vaccines as well as Russia’s Sputnik-V shot.

-The 5 million doses would enable Hungary to inoculate 2.5 million people, about a quarter of its population, he said.
-Orban told state radio earlier in the day that the government had been monitoring the outcome of mass inoculations using the Chinese vaccine in neighbouring Serbia.
+Premier Orban said the government monitored inoculations using the Chinese vaccine in neighbouring Serbia.

-However, the Hungarian Medical Chamber (MOK) said Budapest should continue “to follow drug safety rules in a transparent manner and only approve marketing of products after a review respecting European Medicines Agency rules”.
+However, the Hungarian Medical Chamber (MOK) warned Budapest should continue “to follow drug safety rules in a transparent manner and only approve marketing of products after a review respecting European Medicines Agency rules”.

 The Chamber could not immediately be reached for further comment.
-The drug regulator OGYEI and the government both declined immediate comment.
+The government declined immediate comment.

+Asked whether it had completed its study before authorising the vaccine, the drug regulator OGYEI said it gave the green light because the shot fit the conditions in the government decree.
+It said it would continue to keep track of the vaccine.

+It said that another state organisation, the National Public Health Centre, would put each vaccine shipment through tests, adding that 16 million people worldwide had already received the Sinopharm jab safely.

 Our Standards: The Thomson Reuters Trust Principles.